Acknowledging Indigenous Custodians

 I don’t live near Charlottesville, how do I get more information?

-If you are not local to Charlottesville or Virginia, we encourage you to contact your local tribal representative(s) to build a relationship, consult about language for the Acknowledgement of Traditional Custodians of the Land and inquire about the possibility and appropriate contact for a Welcome to Country.
+If you are not local to Charlottesville or Virginia, we encourage you to contact your local tribal representative(s) to build a relationship, consult about language for the Acknowledgement of Indigenous Custodians of the Land and inquire about the possibility and appropriate contact for a Welcome to Country.

 You can also consult the U.S. Department of Art and Culture’s Guide and Call to Acknowledgement.